asinghal/factile/README.md

 ## License

-The tool and its source code are available under the LGPL license (http://www.gnu.org/copyleft/lesser.html).
-However, your contributions are welcome and I'll be happy to discuss if you have a need to use the code/ application outside of the LGPL license.
-You can reach me at asinghal79 at gmail dot com.
+The tool and its source code are available under MIT license (https://opensource.org/licenses/MIT).
+Your contributions are most welcome.

 ## Features